joshcf/DellSwitchScripts/README.md

 For use with firmware update, only the first column is needed.

+## coreSwitches.csv

+Similar to dellSwitches.csv, but for the core switches.

+## serverSwitches.csv

+Similar to dellSwitches.csv, but for the server top of rack switches.

 ## fimrwareUpdate.py

 This script loops through each switch defined in dellSwitches.csv and goes through the update process as described in the Dell documentation for updating to version 6.5.2.18 on N1500 and N2000 switches.